Student Coordinators

 Pronouns: she/her/hers

 ¡Saludos!
-My name is Jocelyn Perez and I’m a Mexican American from South Los Angeles, California.
-I was originally part of the 2011 class but took a long hiatus from Yale after my first year.
+My name is Jocelyn and I’m from South Los Angeles, California.
+My parents are from Puebla, Mexico and I love our Mexican cuisine so let me know if you need any food recommendations!
+I was part of 2011 class but took a long hiatus from Yale and now I’m clase de 2025.
 During my time away, I was a Spanish teacher assistant, interpreter and human resource assistant.
-I’m now a junior in Saybrook College and part of the 2025 class.
-La Casa has always held a special place in my heart as it is home away from home.
-Now I reside in New Haven full time so if you need any food recommendations or where to find the Mexican market reach out!
+I’m in Saybrook College (SAY-WHAT) majoring in Ethnicity, Race & Migration.
+La Casa has always held a special place in my heart as it really is home away from home.
+Hope to see you all there!
+I’m a New Haven resident and live with my husband and dog Chucho.

 Benjamin Hernandez